admin-shell-io/id/aas/2/0/README.md

  [http://admin-shell.io/aas/2/0/Reference](http://admin-shell.io/aas/2/0/Reference) The Reference class as defined in Details of the 'Asset Administration Shell - Part 1 - Version 2.0'.

+## Reference/key
+Unique reference in its name space.

+[http://admin-shell.io/aas/2/0/Reference/key](http://admin-shell.io/aas/2/0/Reference/key) The key attribute of the Reference class as defined in Details of the 'Asset Administration Shell - Part 1 - Version 2.0'.

 ## ReferenceElement
  A reference element is a data element that defines a logical reference to another element within the same or another AAS or a reference to an external object or entity.

  [http://admin-shell.io/aas/2/0/ReferenceElement](http://admin-shell.io/aas/2/0/ReferenceElement) The ReferenceElement class as defined in Details of the 'Asset Administration Shell - Part 1 - Version 2.0'.

+## ReferenceElement/value
+Reference to any other referable element of the same of any other AAS or a reference to an external object or entity.

+[http://admin-shell.io/aas/2/0/ReferenceElement/value](http://admin-shell.io/aas/2/0/ReferenceElement/value) The value attribute of the ReferenceElement class as defined in Details of the 'Asset Administration Shell - Part 1 - Version 2.0'.

 ## RelationshipElement

  [http://admin-shell.io/aas/2/0/RelationshipElement](http://admin-shell.io/aas/2/0/RelationshipElement) The RelationshipElement class as defined in Details of the 'Asset Administration Shell - Part 1 - Version 2.0'.

-## RelationshipElement/relationshipFirst
+## RelationshipElement/first
 First element in the relationship taking the role of the subject.

- [http://admin-shell.io/aas/2/0/RelationshipElement/relationshipFirst](http://admin-shell.io/aas/2/0/RelationshipElement/relationshipFirst) The attribute relationshipFirst of the RelationshipElement class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0'.
+[http://admin-shell.io/aas/2/0/RelationshipElement/first](http://admin-shell.io/aas/2/0/RelationshipElement/first) The attribute first of the RelationshipElement class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0'.

-## RelationshipElement/relationshipSecond
+## RelationshipElement/second
  Second element in the relationship taking the role of the object.

- [http://admin-shell.io/aas/2/0/RelationshipElement/relationshipSecond](http://admin-shell.io/aas/2/0/RelationshipElement/relationshipSecond) The attribute relationshipSecond of the RelationshipElement class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0'.
+[http://admin-shell.io/aas/2/0/RelationshipElement/second](http://admin-shell.io/aas/2/0/RelationshipElement/second) The attribute second of the RelationshipElement class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0'.

 ## Security
  Container for security relevant information of the AAS.